anaszil/AMGE_theme/README.md

-This is a Wordpress theme of AMGE Lyon website : http://amge-lyon.com/
+This is the Wordpress theme used in AMGE Lyon website : http://amge-lyon.com/

 Created by :